Dr. B. R. Ambedkar State Institute of Medical Sciences

 Dr. B.R.
-Ambedkar State Institute of Medical Sciences, established in 2021, is a full-fledged tertiary Government Medical college and hospital.
-This college is located at SAS Nagar, Mohali, in Punjab.
-The college offers the degree of Bachelor of Medicine and Surgery (MBBS).
+Ambedkar State Institute of Medical Sciences (AIMS Mohali) is a public tertiary medical college and hospital located in SAS Nagar (Mohali), Punjab, India.
+Established in 2021, the institute offers the undergraduate medical degree of Bachelor of Medicine and Bachelor of Surgery (MBBS).
 The college is recognized by National Medical Commission and is affiliated with the Baba Farid University of Health Sciences.
 Like all other Indian medical colleges, student admission in this college happens on the basis of merit through National Eligibility and Entrance Test.
 The hospital associated with this college is one of the largest hospitals in Mohali.

 Courses

 Dr. B.R.
 Ambedkar State Institute of Medical Sciences undertakes the education and training of students in MBBS courses.